 Store 518; 518 Court Street, Carroll Gardens, Brooklyn, NY; 646-256-5041

 Store 518 is located in Carroll Gardens.
 It’s owned by Nadia Tarr, a dancer-turned-designer, who is known for creating an "oragami" dress that can fold into 15 different shapes, becoming 15 other dresses.
 Designed to look like an old general store, it functions as a compilation of whatever Nadia is in the mood to sell: vintage dresses, clogs, unique jewelry, housewares, electrical equipment, cookie jars, dolls, games—a pretty random mix to say the least.
-I love these plastic fruit and shell necklaces I took a photo of too.
+I love these plastic fruit and shell necklaces, too.

 My favorite things sold at 518 is the selection of hard-to-find penny candies like Cherry Mash and Charleston Chews (I actually hate Charleston Chews, but I thought I’d put in here because my whole family is single handedly keeping the brand alive and stocked up on them when were at the store last).